 - Perfect level of milk flow

 - Packaging is confusing

 3. Tommee Tippee Closer to Nature Slow Flow Nipples

-The Tommee Tippee Closer to Nature Slow Flow Nipples were developed and designed by breastfeeding experts, so you know that you are getting a quality product that is beneficial to your child.
-These slow flow nipples are made with a more natural flexibility that allows them to stretch, bend and twist for a more comfortable range of motion during feeding time.
+The Tommee Tippee Closer to Nature Slow Flow Nipples was developed and designed by breastfeeding experts, so you know that you are getting a quality product that is beneficial to your child.
+These slow-flow nipples are made with more natural flexibility that allows them to stretch, bend and twist for a more comfortable range of motion during feeding time.

 Here are some key points that help to make the Tommee Tippee Closer to Nature Slow Flow Nipples one of the best slow flow nipples available on the market today: